-Note: In light of recent events, the Company shall allow electronic signature for the required documents, as may be applicable.
+The Company shall allow electronic signature for the required documents, as may be applicable.
 Notarization requirement shall also be dispensed with at this time.
 However, the Company reserves the right to request additional information, and original signed and notarized copies of these documents at a later date, as it deems necessary.